owfm/owfm.me/src/md/developer-experience.md

 1. React
 1. AG-Grid

 **SonarQube Integration**: Integrated SonarQube into the CI/CD workflow for static code analysis and quality checks.

+**Confluent Cloud Migration**: Oversaw migration from on-prem K8S deployment of Kafka to use a cloud-based vendor solution.

+1. Ansible
+1. Apache Kafka
+1. Helm

 ## Stylus Education, London (2019–2020; 2024–Present, Freelance)